ut-ims-robotics/paap-thesis-2024-robotont-driver/README.md

 # ROS2 driver for the educational robotics platform Robotont

 This repository contains the driver created for my bachelor's thesis.
+- Driver source code can be found in `robotont-driver`.
+- Driver release files can be found in `robotont_driver-release`.
+- Robotont release team and release repository registration can be found in `ros2-gbp-github-org` in the file `robotont.tf`.
-It can be found in `robotont-driver` submodule in `src/`.
+- Driver is indexed in rosdistro.
+The entry can be found in `rosdistro` in the file `humble/distribution.yaml`.

 ## Thesis overview